 SureTest also allows you to test continuously, which is critical for patient safety and essential for saving lives.
 Even amid system change, you can keep rigorous testing a priority.

 SureTest eliminates up to 80% or more of manual testing activities, which allows you to optimize your staff with just a few QA specialists occasionally required.
 Your IT staff can focus on more strategic projects, and clinicians no longer need to get pulled into manual testing activities.
 It frees them to focus on delivering care, reducing stress, increasing morale, and boosting job satisfaction.
 Not only that, but less burnout means decreased medical errors.

-By automating your EHR and other third-party testing, you can significantly improve patient safety and ensure the well-being of your community.
+By automating your EHR, third-party, and enterprise application testing processes, you can significantly improve patient safety and ensure the well-being of your community.

 Ready to discover more?
 Dive into our resources to learn more about how SureTest is a game-changer for improving patient safety.